xooniverse/shelf_limiter/README.md

 Response _echoRequest(Request request) => Response.ok('Request received');
 ```

-In this advanced example, the `/auth` endpoint has a rate limit of 5 requests per minute, the `/data` endpoint allows up to 20 requests, and all other endpoints follow the default limit of 100 requests per minute.
+In this advanced example, the `/auth` endpoint has a rate limit of 5 requests per minute, the `/data` endpoint allows up to 20 requests, and all other endpoints following the `/api/v1/*` pattern are limited to 15 requests per 2 minutes.
+Any endpoint not explicitly listed follows the default limit of 100 requests per minute.

 ## ⚙️ Configuration